translate/pootle/docs/server/settings.rst

   .. versionadded:: 2.7

   The directory where Pootle writes event logs to.
-These are high-level logs of events on store/unit changes and manage.py commands executed
+These are high-level logs of events on store/unit changes and :command:`pootle` commands executed.

 30-site.conf